TaleStation/TaleStation/talestation_modules/README.md

 - What DOES matter: The formatting of the first part of the comment!
 The comment MUST start with `// NON-MODULAR`, space included, exact number of forward slashes, capitalized.

-- What doesn't matter: what follows above. `// NON-MODULAR CHANGES`, `// NON-MODULAR CHANGES START`, `// NON-MODULAR CHANGES`, `// NON-MODULAR CHANGES: I did stuff`
+- What doesn't matter: what follows above. `// NON-MODULAR CHANGES`, `// NON-MODULAR CHANGES START`, `// NON-MODULAR CHANGES END`, `// NON-MODULAR CHANGES: I did stuff`

 ## Adding to Vendors: